-In addition, other members may be appointed to reflect transportation user-groups and organizations, environmental advocacy organizations, the construction industry, as well as interested individuals.
+In addition, other members may be appointed to reflect transportation usergroups and organizations, environmental advocacy organizations, the construction industry, as well as interested individuals.
 Nominations and appointments shall be made in accordance with Section 1.1.7(A)(1).

-- 2. Duties In addition to responding to Council requests, the TAC shall advise or assist the Council by: - a. identifying the planning priorities and activities to be carried out in the preparation of the Unified Planning Work Program described in Section 1.5.3 entitled, "Unified Planning Work Program"; - b. initiating and overseeing the update of the Long-Range Transportation Plan described in Section 1.5.4 entitled, "Transportation Plan"; - c. providing advice on elements of the State Guide Plan that may relate to or be coordinated with transportation plans; - d. overseeing the development of the Transportation Improvement Program ("TIP") described in Section 1.5.5 entitled, "Transportation Improvement Program"; - e. coordinate with the Air Quality Working Group described in Section 1.5.7 entitled, "State Implementation Plan for Air Quality Conformity Determinations"; - f. identify performance measures, determine needs, evaluate and select appropriate strategies, and evaluate the effectiveness of implementation strategies to assist decisionmakers in selecting cost effective strategies to improve the efficiency and safety of the Transportation Management System; - g. assist in maintaining and periodically assessing the public participation process described in Section 1.5 entitled Metropolitan Planning Organization: Transportation Planning, to ensure a full and open transportation planning process (reference: 23 CFR 450.316).
+- 2. Duties In addition to responding to Council requests, the TAC shall advise or assist the Council in: - a. identifying the planning priorities and activities to be carried out in the preparation of the Unified Planning Work Program described in Section 1.5.3 entitled, "Unified Planning Work Program". - b. initiating and overseeing the update of the Long-Range Transportation Plan described in Section 1.5.4 entitled, "Transportation Plan". - c. providing advice on elements of the State Guide Plan that may relate to or be coordinated with transportation plans. - d. overseeing the development of the State Transportation Improvement Program ("STIP") described in Section 1.5.5 entitled, "Transportation Improvement Program". - e. coordinate with the Air Quality Working Group described in Section 1.5.7 entitled, "State Implementation Plan for Air Quality Conformity Determinations". - f. identify performance measures, determine needs, evaluate, and select appropriate strategies, and evaluate the effectiveness of implementation strategies to assist decisionmakers in selecting cost effective strategies to improve the efficiency and safety of the Transportation Management System. - g. assist in maintaining and periodically assessing the public participation process described in Section 1.5 entitled Metropolitan Planning Organization: Transportation Planning, to ensure a full and open transportation planning process (reference: 23 CFR 450.316).

 In furtherance of its duties, the TAC may conduct workshops; hold formal and informal meetings; distribute and collect information; meet with governmental agencies, organizations, or individuals; and engage in other actions necessary to advise the Council.
-Public hearings are usually conducted by the Council but may be conducted by the TAC upon a specific request by the Council.

-1.1.8 Amendments
+Public hearings may be conducted by the TAC in furtherance of its duties and on behalf of the Council.
+During all public hearings held by the TAC, the chair of the TAC shall assume all responsibilities otherwise given to the Chair of the Council under Section 1.1.9.